 The second is to provide a risk-free training environment that makes it safer for everyone to go into work.
 Construction is one of the most at-risk industries for workplace safety accidents.
 No one should go to work fearing that they could get hurt – or worse.

 “There’s a major transitioning workforce where thousands of people are retiring every day, taking their knowledge with them.
 You’ve got young people coming into the workforce that don’t know what it’s like before high speed Internet and smartphones.
 They grew up with access to tools like VR (virtual reality) and AR (augmented reality).
 Even when it was just in the early stages for game applications, they’ve got it.”

 The need to speak to this new generation of workers is a big part of why using a new method of training is needed.
-But there is another, larger part which shines on the bigger problem facing the industry: safety.
+But there is another, larger part that shines on the bigger problem facing the industry: safety.